samhattangady/mulki/content/chapter3.md

 "Sam, I am struggling to get balance on the board.
 You seem to be able to do it quite easily...
 What do you think I am doing wrong."

-"Arjun, honestly, there is a lot of stuff there is to learn.
+"Aruna, honestly, there is a lot of stuff there is to learn.
 There are better people here who can teach you all of those things.
 But honestly, if there is one thing that is wrong, it's that you just haven't surfed enough.
 > So just keep trying to surf.
 You'll get the hang of it."

 ---